the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_User.rst

     the port used by cherrypy.
 You need to make sure this port is not used by some other application otherwise |TVB| will not start.

-Matplotlib port:
-    the port used by matplotlib.
-You need to make sure this port is not used by some other application otherwise some visualizers will not work.

 Deploy on cluster:
     set true if you want to run |TVB| on a cluster environment.